setterwars/Obsidian_sync/Databases/Lecture 2.md

 - There are also slightly different notations
 ## Weak entetity vs Total participation
  Dependency on another entity for identification, not just participation in a relationship.

+## General Design Choices:
+Start from entity type, an attributes, or a relation types.
+The schema design process is an itterative